fatalxiao/vivy/README.md

 ### Vivy store dispatcher

-In Vivy, you can use three kind ways to dispatch an action.
+In Vivy, you can use three ways to dispatch an action.

 1. Use `store.dispatch` function